zstenger93/zUI/README.md

 - Move the whole chatframe to the bottomleft corner without having a gap
 - Displayin more useful info next to the fps, like durabilty etc, will
 - Other classes with power bar
-- Hiding hotkeys on empty buttons needs a check

 ## Works but could use a check